mendix/docs/content/en/docs/refguide/modeling/pages/page-resources/icon-collection.md

 ## 4 Renaming and Tagging Icons

-The name and tags column of the icon collection are editable and allow you to directly change these values of any icon.
+The name and tags columns of the icon collection are editable and allow you to directly change these values of any icon.

 The name of the icon will be used to generate a CSS class.
 To ensure the icon name results in a valid CSS class, it must start with a letter or underscore and can only contain letters, numbers, hyphens or underscores.